animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

-Nothing in this case pertains to the infrastructure and plumbing required in the application’s back-end services (such as {data-store-name}).
+Nothing in this case pertains to the infrastructure and plumbing required in the application’s back-end services (such as GemFire).
 Database users have similar features.
-Now Spring and {data-store-name} developers do too.
+Now Spring and GemFire developers do too.

 </div>

 <div class="paragraph">

-When combined with the following {sdg-name} annotations, this application really starts to take flight, with very little effort:
+When combined with the following Spring Data for GemFire annotations, this application really starts to take flight, with very little effort:

 </div>